 Your Water Level is Too Low

-The first issue you should look for when your pool jets stop working is a low water level.
-The way to check that is to look at the water line in comparison to the skimmer.
+A low water level is the first issue you should look for when your pool jets stop working.
+The way to check that is to look at the water line compared to the skimmer.
 If the water level is significantly below the skimmer, that may be the cause of your problem.

 At least half of your skimmer opening should be underwater.
 If more of the opening is above water, that makes it possible for air to enter the pool jet system.